askui/askui/docs/docs/general/07-Troubleshooting/askui-ui-controller-starting-problems.md

 ## Wayland

 At the moment we don't support the windowing system Wayland for any linux distribution.
-As solution you have to use Xorg instead of Wayland.
-You can look on [this page](https://www.maketecheasier.com/switch-xorg-wayland-ubuntu1710/) to see how to Switch to Xorg from Wayland.
+As a solution, you can switch to Xorg instead of Wayland ([how to switch to Xorg](https://www.maketecheasier.com/switch-xorg-wayland-ubuntu1710/)).

 ## libfuse2

-With Ubuntu 22.04 libfuse will no longer be installed per default.
+If you are using Ubuntu 22.04 or later, you need to install libfuse before using askui lib since it's no longer installed per default.
 That's why you have to manually install libfuse2 to use the askui lib

-Therefore just run the following commands:
+Libfuse2 can be installed with these commands:

 ```shell
 sudo apt-get update